 A linear regression was conducted to see if time spent watching esports storytelling content predicted time spent watching esports.
-Results indicate there is a strong relation between the two variables: ($F(1, 101) = 126,90, p < .001, \beta = .75, p < .001, R^2 = .55$).
+Results indicate there is a positive relation between the two variables: (F(1, 101) = 126.90, p < .001, $\beta = .75$ , p < .001, $R^2 = 0.55$ ).
+This shows that people who watch esports also watch esports storytelling content.
+The R indicates that the model explains for 55% of the variance within the model.
+The scatter plot in figure 2 highlights that most participants watch up to about 10 hours of esports storytelling content each month, next to their normal esports viewing.